1. They believe what they see on TV.

 There are a number of permits and approvals that are compulsory for renovation works, and failure to obtain them can result in large fines and significant delays, or worse still, legal action after resale.

-As a general guide most renovation and/or home extension projects over $20,000 in value require planning/development approval as well a building permit from the local council or shire.
+As a general guide any renovation and/or home extension projects that involve a structural element such as moving a wall or window, require planning/development approval as well a building permit from the local council or shire.
 It is also likely that you will need a verge permit if you intend to store materials or a site bin on the verge.
 Many councils also require tree protection and permits.
 Rangers constantly monitor their local area and report any evidence of building work to the council, who will investigate further.

 3. They trust trades that they find in the paper/online.